esheldon/nsim/config/README.txt

         - huge bias, -1 percent
         - rerunning without coadd step

+    - sim-bd63
+        - allowing sizes to vary 1 epoch
+        - run-bd63mcal-01
+        - looks ok
+    - sim-bd64
+        - run-bd64mcal-01
+        - same as bd63 but multiple epochs and using smaller of sizes for stack
+        - terrible
+        - run-bd64mcal-02
+        - same as bd63 but multiple epochs and larger smaller of sizes for stack

 - testing s/g sep
     - sim-stars03 gauss psf, more realistic s/n distribution for
       stars and N(flux) ~ flux^{-1.4}